DylanSkokan/Crypto-Data-Collection/README.md

 # Crypto-Data-Collection
 The purpose of this program is to collect information on cryptocurrencies for the possibility that there might exist an algorithm that if followed will generate profit over time.
-This program is experimental, in practice there may not be an algorithm a program can follow to generate profit over time given cryptocurrency data, but there is another reason I am making this program: to get practice using GUI, singleton, multithreading, saving data by serialization, and data structures.
+This program is experimental, in practice there may not be (and probably isn't) an algorithm a program can follow to generate profit over time given cryptocurrency data, but there is another reason I am making this program: to get practice using GUI, singleton, multithreading, saving data by serialization, and data structures.